Let everything that has breath praise the LORD. Psalms 150:6

 3. Consolation: Providing comfort in disappointment.

-While all believers should desire this gift individually, the universal church is also gifted with specific individuals for the benefit of the whole body (1 Corinthians 12:10 references prophecy as one of the listed gifts).
+While all believers should desire this gift individually, the universal church is also gifted with specific individuals for the benefit of the whole body.
+Crucially, true prophecy must not come from human imagination:

 (To be continued...)